liweinan/liweinan.github.io/_posts/2017-03-15-core-classes-to-implement-resteasy-container.md

 {{ page.abstract }}

-Here is the class diagram that shows the core part of RESTEasy:
+Here is the class diagram that shows the core classes of RESTEasy:

 ![2017-03-15-resteasy-core.png]({{ site.url }}/assets/2017-03-15-resteasy-core.png)